harishj-um/aurelia-bodylight-plugin-harish/docs/usersguide/adobe.md

 * `amax` (default = 100) maximal value in animate component
 * `fmin` (default = 0) minimal value of variable from fmu model to be animated
-* `fmax` (default = 100) maximal value of variable from fmu model to be animated The conversion is made as linear approximation between amin and amax as following:
+* `fmax` (default = 100) maximal value of variable from fmu model to be animated
+* `convertor` optional convertor - in form of 'numerator,denominator' or '1/x' or 'some algebraic expression with x' (e.g.'x^2' or '365-1/x')
+The conversion is made as linear approximation between amin and amax as following:
 * $x<f_{min} \Rightarrow a_{min}$
 * $f_{min} < x < f_{max} \Rightarrow a_{min} + \frac{(x-f_{min})(a_{max}-a_{min}}{f_{max}-f_{min}}$